danbernier/zombie_scout/README.md

 Finally, if you have a method named after a common human-language word, and that word appears in (say) hard-coded strings or comments, Zombie Scout will think it's calling the method, and assume that the method is used.

+    # this is an awesome method!   <-- false positive right there
+    def awesome
+      'AWESOME!'
+    end

 Be wise.